OmkarPathak/A-Simple-Note-Taking-Web-App/README.md

 # A-Simple-Note-Taking-Web-App
-An easy to use and deploy web app built using Flask
+An easy to use and deploy web app built using Flask Wanna try this app?
+Visit: [http://omkarpathak27.pythonanywhere.com/](http://omkarpathak27.pythonanywhere.com/)

 # Features:

 * Simple Web application, easy to use and *very* easy to deploy locally.
 * Written in simple Python.
 Even a beginner Python developer can contribute to this.
-* Support for MySQL/SQLite, so you can easily play with it.
+* Support for SQLite, so you can easily play with it.

 # Requirements: